ikebrown/django-template-base/README.md

 cd templates && touch style.css && touch header.html && touch footer.html && touch __init__.py
 ```

-Finally, add out template processor to your settings.py files.
+Finally, add our template processor to your settings.py files.
 The best practice for doing this is to extend the existing TEMPLATE_CONTEXT_PROCESSORS variable

 Add this to the top of your settings.py: